BasedBroski/Forum-Website/README.md

 </nav>
 ```

-from `scripts/profile-creator.js` I got this from w3schools, but it allows you to edit your profile and display it.
+from `scripts/profile-creator.js` I got this from w3schools, but it allows you to edit your profile through get elements inputed by the user.
+It is then saved and loaded for the user to see.

 ```js
 function initProfileCreator() {